 3. David Bowie has blue eyes.
 They are the same color, but appear different because of a permanently dilated left pupil that is the result of an eye injury he sustained as a teenager.
 I never mention it and that was deliberate, because every so often I think that if I have to read the phrase "mismatched eyes" one more time I'm going to go all HULK SMASH on my monitor, and then I wouldn't be able to see to write.
 I actually do know why Jareth has one larger pupil, in my story, but it was never important enough for Sarah to ask.

 4. It was important to me to write a story where Sarah loves Jareth for reasons she understands.
 A lot of Laby fic is all, "you're so villainous and sexy, kiss me you fool, I don't care," and it's pretty obvious why: nice innocent heroine plus attractive older villainous anti-hero is a Harlequin cliché.
-I've got nothing against romance novels, but I didn't want to write one.
+I've got nothing against those sorts of romance novels, but I didn't want to write one.

 This was also my first time writing a longer fic; my previous endeavors capped out at two chapters at most.
 I did a few things consciously to try to stay consistent:

 1. Re-read constantly, and don't be afraid to write the end before the middle.

 2. Make rules regarding dialogue, especially for main characters.
 In my story, Sarah speaking sounds a lot like me, in syntax, phrasing, and vocabulary.
 I didn't do it to make her a self-insert; she isn't like me in personality or experience.
 Jareth was much harder to capture, and in the end, what I settled on was to write him without ever using contractions.
 I know he uses them in the movie ("Oh, you didn't?") but this simple rule helped me keep him sounding different.
 Frequently, avoiding contractions required me to re-word his lines so they wouldn't sound awkward.